mgoadric/cardstock/docs/source/recycle/index.rst

     (tri [Integer])
     (fib [Integer])

-Three functions will return Integers.
+Five functions will return Integers.
 First, a Card_ can be scored using the values mapped through a PointMap_.